 When we presented the results to management they were very surprised that we were able to break such an important system, that it was quite easy to do and that the system stored all mission-critical data of their company.
 After that, I realized that SAP system was something very critical for each company and, surprisingly, nobody cared about its security, and I decided that I definitely should learn more about this system.

 Later on, I found out that it was an ERP system – Enterprise Resource Planning.
 According to Wikipedia, ERP is an integrated computer-based system used to manage internal and external resources including tangible assets, financial resources, materials, and human resource.
 Also, I understood that all business processes of an enterprise were generally contained in ERP systems.
-Any information an attacker, be it a cybercriminal, industrial spy or competitor, might want is stored in the company's ERP.
+Any information an attacker, be it a cybercriminal, industrial spy or competitor, might want is stored in the company’s ERP.
 This information can include financial, customer or public relations, intellectual property, personally identifiable information and more.
-Industrial espionage, sabotage and fraud or insider embezzlement may be very effective if targeted at the victim's ERP system and cause significant damage to the business.
+Industrial espionage, sabotage and fraud or insider embezzlement may be very effective if targets the victim’s ERP system and cause significant damage to the business.

 But ERP is just one example since there are other systems which also store and process critical data and they are also developed by SAP.
 Most popular are provided by SAP in SAP Business Suite that consists of ERP, CRM, SRM, PLM, and SCM.
 Of course, SAP is not the only vendor who develops these types of products, but it’s definitely the market leader.
 I found out that Oracle has a bunch of systems which provide similar functionality such as Oracle E-Business Suite, Oracle JDE, and Oracle PeopleSoft.
 There are also less popular systems such as Microsoft Dynamics or Infor.
 Some companies may have all business applications based on SAP while others can use a crazy mix of different solutions from various vendors that is very hard to manage.